Some middle-class Malaysians say they are being ‘punished’ by PM Anwar’s planned subsidy cuts for ultra-rich

 But questions linger as to who exactly falls within this definition, as Mr Anwar has yet to offer concrete details on the upcoming policy.

-The argument is that the ultra-rich have for a long time disproportionately benefited from these subsidies, which could be better used in improving social assistance for the less-fortunate.
+The argument is that the ultra-rich have for a long time disproportionately benefited from these subsidies, which could be better used to improve social assistance for the less fortunate.

 “I am not sure how they come up with these categories.
 Everything has skyrocketed in price.
 I am not poor, but I don’t exactly feel like an ultra-rich person,” Mr Singh told CNA.